How to fill a resource gap in your MVP with operations research

 • Foodtech – reduces food waste, improves distribution channels, optimises ingredient sourcing, and forecasts demand using supply chain optimisation and predictive analytics;

-• Artificial Intelligence (AI) & Machine Learning optimise algorithm efficiency, data processing, and resource allocation with statistical analysis and optimisation techniques.
+• Artificial Intelligence (AI) and Machine Learning optimise algorithm efficiency, data processing, and resource allocation with statistical analysis and optimisation techniques.

 • Logistics & supply chain – improves route optimisation, inventory management, and operational efficiency using simulation models and linear programming;